Executive Summary

 - Start simple, get sophisticated later — perfectionism kills more AI projects than poor technology choices

-- Basic governance protects you — even small businesses need to think about data and responsible use
+- Basic governance protects you — even mid-market companies need to think about data and responsible use

 - Your competitors are moving — waiting for "perfect timing" means falling behind